Jesus-DSP/TAMIU-OS-Simulator-Project/PROCESS_TEST_DOCUMENTATION.md

 Round Robin demonstrates:
 - NEW to READY (arrival)
 - READY to RUNNING (scheduled)
-- RUNNING to READY (preempted after quantum expires)
+- RUNNING to READY (quantum time finishes to next proces)
 - RUNNING to TERMINATED (completed)

-## Time-Cycle Execution

-All three algorithms run cycle-by-cycle from time 0, demonstrating:

 ### Idle Cycles
 When no process has arrived: